openedx/edx-documentation/en_us/shared/students/sfd_proctoredexams/SFD_ProctoredExams.rst

 Experiencing Technical Difficulties During the Exam
 ===============================================================

-If your proctoring session or timed exam end unexpectedly before you complete the exam due to some technical difficulty, contact edX Support and let them know about your situation.
+If your proctoring session or your exam ends unexpectedly before you complete the exam due to some technical difficulty, contact edX Support and let them know about your situation.
 If they agree that there is a legitimate reason, you might be able to try again to take the proctored exam.
 Your answers from